Your Guide to Drinking Alcohol On the Keto Diet

 So instead of using your body fat for energy (which is the purpose of going into ketosis and the main goal of the keto diet), you start using the calories from the drink you consumed, and you won't go back to using fats in any great amount until you've used all the alcohol calories, she says.
 While it's not the end of the world, it's not the best way to shed pounds or benefit from the keto lifestyle.

-If you're still craving a happy hour beverage, don't worry: You can make your own keto-friendly, low-carb cocktails by choosing the right type of booze and mixers and drinking in moderation.
+If you're still craving a happy hour beverage, don't worry: You can make your own keto alcohol drinks and are low-carb cocktails by choosing the right type of booze and mixers and drinking in moderation.
 (That's what Jen Widerstrom did on the keto diet!)
-Here, a guide to drinking alcohol when you're on the keto diet—because even people in ketosis deserve a little buzz too.
+Here, a guide to keto-friendly alcohol when you're on the low-carb diet-because even people in ketosis deserve a little buzz too.

 1. Reconsider Wine and Beer